rabbitrunout/rabbitrunout/README.md

 - Reduced UI bugs through debugging, testing, and edge case handling
 - Collaborated in Agile environment using Git workflows and pull requests
 - Worked with structured API documentation and modern frontend architecture
+- Applied AI-assisted workflows for prototyping, debugging, and rapid iteration

 ---